muelea/shapy/README.md

 ![Teaser SHAPY](documentation/images/teaser_final.png)

+## In this repo you will find ...
+...
+[SHAPY](#regressor), a state-of-the-art network that predicts the body shape of a person from a single image.
+The body shape is represented as [SMPL-X](https://smpl-x.is.tue.mpg.de) parameters or metric measurements, i.e. height, weight and chest/waist/hip circumference.
+...
+[Virtual Measurements](#virtual-measurements), a method to compute body measurements from a 3D human mesh.
+...
+[Shape to Attributes](#shape-to-attributes-s2a), a model to obtain ratings how much a word that describes body shape applies to a SMPL-X body.
+...
+[Attribute to Shape](#attributes-to-shape-a2s), a model to obtain the body shape of a person from linguistic attribute ratings and body measurements.

+##  News
+- [2022/08/11] The HBW Test split evluation protocol is available.
+See [HBW Test](regressor/hbw_evaluation/README_HBW_EVAL.md)
+- [2022/08/11] Supporting SHAPY evaluation on the HBW validation set.
+See [Evaluation](#evaluation).

 ## License

 Software Copyright License for **non-commercial scientific research purposes**.
 Please read carefully the following [terms and conditions](https://github.com/muelea/shapy/blob/master/LICENSE) and